folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Total adjustments.** The total adjustments to the invoice calculated as the sum of all adjustments on the invoice header and all invoice lines.
 The system will generate this amount after the invoice is created.
 *   **Calculated total amount.** The total amount of the invoice calculated as the sum of the **Sub-total** value and the **Total adjustments** value.
 The system will generate this amount after the invoice is created.
 *   **Lock total** Check this box to indicate that you want to enter a total amount.
 Leave this box unchecked if you want the system to calculate the total amount based on the invoice line amounts.
 *   **Lock total amount.** The total expenditure for the invoice.
 This field is editable only if the **Lock total** checkbox is checked.
-If entering a locked total, all invoice lines and adjustment values must equal this lock total amount before a user can approve the invoice.
+If you enter a lock total amount, all invoice lines and adjustment values must equal this lock total amount before a user can approve the invoice.
 *   **Note.** Any additional comments relevant to the invoice.